matn7/Google-Platform-Notes/gcp/SecurityAndNetworkingPracticeTest.md

 - Least principle.

 ```
-Users should have only the privileges that are needed to carry out their duties.
+* Users should have only the privileges that are needed to carry out their duties,
-This is the principle of least privilege.
+this is the principle of least privilege.
-Rotation of duties is another security principle related to having different people perform a task at a different times.
+* Rotation of duties is another security principle related to having different people perform a task at
+a different times.
-Defense in depth is the practice of using multiple security controls to protect the same asset.
+* Defense in depth is the practice of using multiple security controls to protect the same asset.
-Least Principle is not a real security principal.
-This make "Least privilege" the correct answer
+* Least Principle is not a real security principal.
+* This make "Least privilege" the correct answer
 ```

 **Question 37: During an incident that has caused an application to fail, you suspect some resource may not have appropriate roles granted.
 The command to list roles granted to a resource is:**

-- :white_check_mark: **gcloud iam list-grantable-roles**
+- :white_check_mark: **`gcloud iam list-grantable-roles`**
 - `gcloud resources grantable-roles`
 - `gcloud list-grantable-roles`
 - `gutil iam list-grantable-roles`

 ```
-gcloud is the command-line tool and for working with IAM we need to add "iam", and list-grantable-roles is the correct command.
+gcloud is the command-line tool and for working with IAM we need to add "iam", and list-grantable-roles
+is the correct command.
 ```

 **Question 38: _____________________ routes traffic only over Google’s global network.**